youngker/apparmor-wiki/apparmorversioning.md

 # Introduction

-When working with AppArmor their are many independent or semi-independent components and it can be important to understand how they interact.
+When working with AppArmor their are many independent or semi-independent components whos version numbers will not match.
 Generally version numbering is used to provide a coarse indication of a components progression but does not usually provide???

 Lots of different versioning to deal with